Methane on the temperate exo-Saturn TOI-199b: Observations and Data Reduction

 We then produced a second white lightcurve fit, which we used to report the system parameters and fix them in the spectroscopic lightcurve fits.
-One of the differences between this white lightcurve fit and the previous one is that our new systematics model additionally includes linear decorrelation against the $x$ and $y$ position and width of the trace.
+One of the differences between this white lightcurve fit and the previous one is that our new systematics model additionally includes linear decorrelation against the $x$ and $y$ position and the width of the trace.
 This choice is motivated by an improvement in the Bayesian evidence.
-Another difference is that we now also included a step function to account for the shift in the position of the trace happening around egress (see Figure~\ref{fig:white_lightcurve}), which results in a jump in the lightcurve flux.
+Another difference is that we now also include a step function to account for the jump in the \textit{y} position (i.e., cross-dispersion direction) of the trace happening around the 6340th integration, right before egress (see Figure~\ref{fig:white_lightcurve}), which results in a jump in the lightcurve flux.
 Indeed, we found that linear decorrelation alone was not sufficient to account for the full extent of the jump in flux, and Bayesian model comparison favors including a step function in the fits.
 We assigned a uniform prior to the step time and a normal prior centered around 0 to the step size.
 The third and final difference is binning of the lightcurve.
-The root mean square (RMS) of the residuals decreases more steeply than the $N^{-1/2}$ scaling expected for uncorrelated noise, indicating the presence of high-frequency correlations (Figure~\ref{fig:allan}, top panel).
+The rms of the residuals decreases more steeply than the $N^{-1/2}$ scaling expected for uncorrelated noise, indicating the presence of high-frequency correlations (Figure~\ref{fig:allan}, top panel).
 We binned the white lightcurve in time by a factor of 40 to mitigate these correlations, while still retaining sufficient points across the ingress and egress to accurately resolve the transit shape (Figure~\ref{fig:allan}, middle panel).
 The prior and posterior system parameter distributions from this fit are presented in Table \ref{table:bestfitwlc}, and the best-fit model is shown in Figure~\ref{fig:white_lightcurve}.